|

 Follett

-to gain approval of 8,200 pounds will result in complete cessation of all air
+of 8,200 pounds will result in complete cessation of all air survey

-survey activities.
-Follett suggests that DCA conduct tests and emphasises extreme
+activities.
+Follett suggests that DCA conduct tests and emphasises

 NAA